jmeaster30/pgpac/README.md

 - Reversible migrations
   - Never would reverse production databases because of data loss without extra tools for backing up database
+  - this property is nice but should be automatic instead of requiring a manual script to make it reversible
 - Change history
   - Already use git which tracks the change history